Put the WE in 2023 -- Donate to our Annual Fund!

 Bear in mind that many mental health conditions have biological causes like chemical imbalances in the body that can be helped with medications and therapy.
 The service options and recommendations may also change at different ages and stages of life.

 Visit the Mental and Physical Co-existing Conditions web page to learn more.
-The Milestones free autism Helpdesk can connect you with resources.
+The Milestones free autism free autism Helpdesk can connect you with resources.

 If your mental health is impacting your health, seek help.

 Need assistance?
 Let Milestones be your local guide.

 Unsure of where to start?
 Contact our free Helpdesk with your questions, and we will do the research for you!